-I am proud to be… my father’s son, my mother’s pride and joy, my sisters’ favorite brother, my sisters’ only brother, my nephews’ uncle, my nieces’ tio, my cousins’ primo, my godson’s padrino, one who loves to write letters, one who loves to laugh, one who looks at rocks for a living, a Travis Terrier, a Memorial Mustang, a Texas State Bobcat, an NHIer, an LDZer, a beautiful shade of brown, a mas o menos photographer, an accidental artist, a total geek, a good friend, … and a Texan through and through.
+I am proud to be… my father’s son, my mother’s pride and joy, my sisters’ favorite brother, my sisters’ only brother, my nephews’ uncle, my nieces’ tio, my cousins’ primo, my godson’s padrino, one who loves to write letters, one who loves to laugh, one who use to look at rocks for a living, a Texas State Bobcat, an NHIer, an LDZer, a beautiful shade of brown, a half decent photographer, an accidental artist, a total geek, a good friend, … and a Texan through and through.

 MY QUEST It has always been my belief that the artist’s quest is to interpret every day images of life into visions of personal realities.
 Working long days in the isolated oilfields of South Texas, I found inspiration in the backdrops of the Texas sky.
 Oil rigs become symbols of daily contrasts and conflicts.
 By day, they are giant machines boring holes in the earth in an attempt to extract the energy necessary for modern civilized existence; at night they transform into inspiring, architectural dream-like illuminations.

 I search to extract meaning from my daily surroundings, creating personalized, organic, and visual expressions.
 Through this quest, I have forged a path and created a personal technique to articulate my dreams.
 My works represent the core of individual expression – one person’s interpretation of how beauty can be found in everyday life!

 While I have always loved art… It was not until I began my career in the oilfield that I picked up a brush with the intent to truly paint.
 It began innocently enough.
 It began as a hobby… something I could do during the “downtime”.
 Whenever my presence or attention was not needed on the rig.
 During those windows of downtime I would take out my painting supplies and I would paint as much as I could.